 In May 2014, the Financial Accounting Standards Board ("FASB") issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606).
 The guidance applies to all companies that either enter into contracts with customers to transfer goods or services or enter into contracts for the transfer of nonfinancial assets, unless those contracts are within the scope of other standards, such as insurance contracts.
 Under this guidance, a company will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods or services.
 In doing so, companies will need to use more judgment and make more estimates than under the current guidance.
 These may include identifying performance obligations in the contract, estimating the amount of variable consideration to include in the transaction price and allocating the transaction price to each separate performance obligation.
 ASU 2014-09 becomes effective for the Company during the first quarter of 2018 and must be applied retrospectively.
-The Company is currently evaluating ASU 2014-09 to determine the potential impact that adopting this standard will have on reported fee income.
-As part of this evaluation, the Company is completing a review of its contracts and assessing the impact the new standard will have on our disclosures and internal controls.
+The Company is completing it evaluation of ASU 2014-09 to determine what, if any, impact that adopting this standard will have on reported fee income.
+As part of this evaluation, the Company is completing a review of its contracts and assessing the impact the new standard will have on its disclosures and internal controls.
 The Company does not believe adoption will have a material impact on its consolidated financial statements.
 The Company plans to adopt this ASU using the modified retrospective method, with the cumulative effect of initially applying this update recognized in the first quarter of 2018.
 The Company is in the process of drafting an updated accounting policy for revenue recognition, evaluating new disclosure requirements and identifying and implementing appropriate changes to its business processes, systems and controls to support recognition and disclosure under the new guidance.

 In January 2016, the FASB issued ASU 2016-01, Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities.
 Among other things, this ASU will require equity investments (except those accounted for under the equity method of accounting or those that result in consolidation of the investee) to be measured at fair value with changes in fair value recognized in net income.
 This ASU is effective for interim and annual reporting periods beginning after December 15, 2017.
 Upon adoption, a cumulative-effect adjustment to the balance sheet will be made as of the beginning of the fiscal year of adoption.
-The Company has not yet completed the analysis of how adopting this ASU will affect our consolidated financial statements.
+Adoption of this ASU is not expected to have a material impact on the Company's financial position, cash flows, or total comprehensive income, but will have an impact on the Company's results of operations, as changes in fair value of equity instruments will be presented in net income rather than other comprehensive income.